Dangermond Preserve and Point Conception Institute

 EE Students Hiking Uphill Environmental education program participants hike up Long Canyon Road. © Brea Jones/TNC

 To promote science and conservation in higher education, we support field trips to the Dangermond Preserve.
-The Preserve’s diversity of habitats and conservation efforts creates a range of topics to highlight course topics and enhance learning through experiential lessons.
-Currently, we partner with the Landscape Architecture Department at Cal Poly Pomona.
-Students in their upper-division studio course have developed landscape designs based on ideas for a more sustainable future.
+The Preserve’s diversity of habitats and conservation efforts creates a range of topics to highlight in course curriculum and enhance learning through experiential lessons.
 Faculty interested in bringing their class to the Preserve should check back soon for more information as this program continues to develop.

 DP Wildlife Camera set up L-R: Sara Beery (CalTech-Google), Nathaniel Rindlaub (TNC), Jinsu Elhance (TNC) and Kelly Easterday (TNC) set up wireless live-streaming wildlife cameras at Dangermond. © Elizabeth Hiroyasu/TNC